VAMO: Efficient Zeroth-Order Variance Reduction for SGD with Faster Convergence: Experiment Setup

-\textbf{Experiment Setup} This experiment was designed to evaluate VAMO's performance in the practical and challenging context of fine-tuning large language models.
-We fine-tuned a pre-trained GPT-2 model~\cite{radford2019language} on the MultiNLI (MNLI) dataset~\cite{williams2017broad} for a three-way natural language inference task.
-The training set was subsampled to 256 examples and the validation set to 128 examples, with a maximum input sequence length of 512 tokens.
-All models were fine-tuned for 1000 epochs, using half-precision (FP16) training for computational efficiency.
-All experiments were conducted on a single NVIDIA A100 GPU with 40 GB memory.
+To further examine VAMO in realistic large-scale scenarios, we conducted fine-tuning experiments on three language models under the MultiNLI (MNLI) dataset~\citep{williams2017broad} for a three-way natural language inference task.
+In all settings, the training and validation sets were subsampled to 256 and 128 examples, respectively, with a maximum input sequence length of 128 tokens.
+All models were fine-tuned for 1500 epochs with full precision (FP32) on a single NVIDIA RTX5880 49GB GPU.
+All experiments involved full-parameter fine-tuning.

-VAMO was benchmarked against several representative FO and ZO methods.
-To ensure a fair comparison, we tuned the learning rates for FO methods in the range $[10^{-4}, 10^{-3}]$, and for ZO methods in the range $[10^{-6}, 10^{-5}]$, based on their respective convergence behaviors.
-For the FO-SGD method~\cite{robbins1951stochastic}, we used an effective batch size of 32.
-For ZO methods such as ZO-SGD~\cite{ghadimi2013stochastic} and ZO-SVRG~\cite{liu2018zeroth}, we adopted a smoothing parameter $\mu = 10^{-3}$ and $q=1$ (two-point version) query direction per iteration.
-In the primary comparison, VAMO was configured with a batch size of 32, smoothing parameter $\mu = 10^{-3}$, and $q = 1$.
-The mixing coefficient was set to $\alpha = 0.05$, based on the analysis in Section~\ref{sec:balancing_alpha}.
-The number of inner loop iterations was set to $m = 10$.
-No learning rate scheduler was applied to VAMO to isolate the effect of its variance reduction mechanism.
+For fair comparisons, VAMO was compared against representative FO methods including FO-SGD~\citep{robbins1951stochastic}, FO-Adagrad~\citep{duchi2011adaptive} and FO-Adam~\citep{kingma2014adam}, and ZO methods including ZO-SGD~\citep{ghadimi2013stochastic} and ZO-SVRG~\citep{liu2018zeroth}.
+We set the batch size as 32.
+The learning rates of FO methods were tuned within $[10^{-4}, 10^{-3}]$, while those of ZO methods were tuned within $[10^{-6}, 10^{-5}]$.
+For VAMO, the learning rate was also tuned in the range $[10^{-4}, 10^{-3}]$.
+We adopted the same learning rate schedule as illustrated in Algorithm~\ref{alg:lr_schedule}.
+For ZO methods, we adopted a smoothing parameter $\mu=10^{-3}$ and $q=1$ (two-point version).
+VAMO was configured with the the smoothing parameter $\mu=10^{-3}$, $q=1$, and inner loop length $m=10$.

-\textbf{Role of $m$ (Inner Loop Iterations):} To study the impact of inner loop length $m$, we fixed $\alpha = 0.1$, $q = 1$, and $\mu = 10^{-3}$, and varied $m \in \{2, 5, 10\}$.
-These correspond to different frequencies of ZO checkpointing.
-We report the final validation accuracy after 1000 epochs to evaluate the trade-off between variance reduction effectiveness and ZO query overhead.
-Results are shown in Figure~\ref{fig:role_of_m_gpt2}.

-\textbf{Role of $\alpha$ (Mixing Coefficient):} We varied $\alpha \in \{0.05, 0.1, 0.15, 0.2\}$ to investigate how strongly ZO information should be incorporated at SVRG checkpoints.
-During these runs, other VAMO parameters were fixed.
-As shown in Figure~\ref{fig:role_of_alpha_gpt2}, under our experimental settings, we found that a moderate value of $\alpha = 0.05$ achieved a favorable trade-off between fast convergence and robustness to ZO estimation noise, consistent with the analysis presented in Section~\ref{sec:balancing_alpha}.